easolhq/easolhq.github.io/docs/reference/objects/product/index.md

 string
 {: .label .fs-1 }

-The dates of the product as a formatted string based on whether the event is multi-day or not. e.g `15 - 20 November 2019` or `15 November 2019`.
+The dates of the product as a formatted string. e.g. `15 November 2024` for an experience with a duration of less than or equal to one day. e.g. `15 - 20 November 2024` for an experience with a duration of more than one day.

 ## `product.depart_on`
 {: .d-inline-block }